Sitemap

 Rococo Portraiture

 Rocco paintings feature beautiful aristocrats decked out in velvet, elegant laces and rich golden embroideries.
 The figures are tall and willowy, stylish and charming.
 The faces are presented as soft and rosy, effeminate and eternally young.
 Noblemen are depicted wearing feminine coiffeurs, rouged lips and cheeks, often sporting high heels.
+Family portraits are dreamy and light hearted.
+Servants are depicted happily serving their aristocratic employers and were often included in family portraits.
 The Rocco female figures are delicate and light; the faces, are childish and sentimental.
 The lines of the mouth curve in soft mischief or in a delicate enchanting smile.

 Require more facts and information about Rococo Painting?
 Dig around every nook and cranny of the known universe for information this subject.
 Search Here